California Public Employees Retirement System Purchases 34,420 Shares of 21Vianet Group, Inc. (NASDAQ:VNET)

 California Public Employees Retirement System lifted its position in shares of 21Vianet Group, Inc. (NASDAQ:VNET) by 18.5% during the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 220,406 shares of the information technology services provider’s stock after purchasing an additional 34,420 shares during the quarter.
 California Public Employees Retirement System’s holdings in 21Vianet Group were worth $7,646,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-US Bancorp DE boosted its position in shares of 21Vianet Group by 262.5% during the third quarter.
-US Bancorp DE now owns 2,095 shares of the information technology services provider’s stock valued at $49,000 after purchasing an additional 1,517 shares in the last quarter.
-IFP Advisors Inc bought a new stake in shares of 21Vianet Group during the fourth quarter valued at approximately $99,000.
-Comerica Bank bought a new stake in shares of 21Vianet Group during the fourth quarter valued at approximately $236,000.
-Truist Financial Corp bought a new stake in shares of 21Vianet Group during the third quarter valued at approximately $212,000.
-Finally, Virginia Retirement Systems ET AL bought a new stake in shares of 21Vianet Group during the third quarter valued at approximately $232,000.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
+US Bancorp DE raised its stake in 21Vianet Group by 262.5% during the third quarter.
+US Bancorp DE now owns 2,095 shares of the information technology services provider’s stock valued at $49,000 after buying an additional 1,517 shares during the last quarter.
+IFP Advisors Inc purchased a new position in 21Vianet Group during the fourth quarter valued at $99,000.
+Comerica Bank purchased a new position in 21Vianet Group during the fourth quarter valued at $236,000.
+Truist Financial Corp purchased a new position in 21Vianet Group during the third quarter valued at $212,000.
+Finally, Virginia Retirement Systems ET AL purchased a new position in 21Vianet Group during the third quarter valued at $232,000.
 Institutional investors own 56.83% of the company’s stock.

-21Vianet Group (NASDAQ:VNET) last issued its quarterly earnings data on Monday, November 23rd.
-The information technology services provider reported $0.48 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.02) by $0.50.
+21Vianet Group (NASDAQ:VNET) last released its quarterly earnings results on Monday, November 23rd.
+The information technology services provider reported $0.48 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.02) by $0.50.
 21Vianet Group had a negative return on equity of 41.77% and a negative net margin of 47.40%.
-The company had revenue of $183.49 million during the quarter.
-Analysts expect that 21Vianet Group, Inc. will post -2.56 EPS for the current fiscal year.
+The business had revenue of $183.49 million during the quarter.
+Equities analysts forecast that 21Vianet Group, Inc. will post -2.56 earnings per share for the current fiscal year.

-VNET has been the subject of a number of recent research reports.
-TheStreet upgraded 21Vianet Group from a “d+” rating to a “c-” rating in a research note on Wednesday, November 25th.
-Bank of America lifted their price objective on 21Vianet Group from $35.00 to $40.00 and gave the company a “buy” rating in a research note on Wednesday, November 25th.
-Finally, Daiwa Capital Markets initiated coverage on 21Vianet Group in a research note on Wednesday, November 4th.
+VNET has been the subject of several research analyst reports.
+Daiwa Capital Markets initiated coverage on 21Vianet Group in a report on Wednesday, November 4th.
 They issued a “buy” rating for the company.
+TheStreet raised 21Vianet Group from a “d+” rating to a “c-” rating in a report on Wednesday, November 25th.
+Finally, Bank of America lifted their price objective on 21Vianet Group from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
 One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
 21Vianet Group has a consensus rating of “Buy” and a consensus price target of $24.20.

 21Vianet Group Profile